Robertehill/Basic-role-playing-game/README.md

 Combat
   Melee class
-    choose a ability from the drop down menu, hit use ability button
+    choose a ability from the drop down menu, click use ability button
   Caster cast
-    choose a spell from the spell drop down menu hit cast spell button
+    choose a spell from the spell drop down menu click cast spell button
     or
-    choose a ability for the ability drop down hit the use ability button
+    choose a ability for the ability drop down click the use ability button

+Passive abilities
+  Rest-recovery of hits/mana/stam
+    choose rest from ability drop down menu click the use ability button
+  Move-right now just triggers random combat with mob about the players level
+    choose move from abilities drop down menu click the use ability button